Desperate people dig out dead and injured from quakes that killed over 2,000 in Afghanistan.

 ISLAMABAD (AP) — Men dug through rubble with their bare hands and shovels in western Afghanistan Sunday in desperate attempts to pull victims from the wreckage left by powerful earthquakes that killed at least 2,000 people.

-Entire villages were flattened, bodies were trapped under collapsed houses and locals waited for help without even shovels to dig out bodies.
+Entire villages were flattened, bodies were trapped under collapsed houses and locals waited for help without even shovels to dig people out.

 “Most people were shocked … some couldn’t even talk.
 But there were others who couldn’t stop crying and shouting,” photographer Omid Haqjoo, who visited four villages Sunday, told The Associated Press by phone from Afghanistan’s fourth largest city, Herat.